Scripts in Visual Mode

 How does it work?

-For instance, if a mapping is needed between the assignees of one side with the instance name 'left' and another side with the instance name 'right', the following code snippet will implement the mapping:
+The scripts are groovy-based, meaning that all groovy structures can be used to define the behavior of the mapping.
+For instance, if a mapping is needed between the assignees of one side with the instance name 'left' and another side with the instance name 'right', the following code snippet implements the mapping:

 // define the mapping